nou-ros/CourseDepo/Modern React with Redux/5_hooks_routing/README.md

 - Event bubbling/rising up in dom structure.
 Manual event in body with Vanilla in browser's console -> document.body.addEventListener('click', () => {console.log('clicked!')})

 - During event bubbling events created with addEventListener will be called first.
 After that react event listeners will be called (most child to parents.)

+# Routing - without React Router
+- windows.location.pathname has the route location in javaSript dom.
+- window.history.pushState will sync the content of a page with a url without refreshing the page.